10 Gigabit Ethernet: 10GBASE-SR

-MMF has the advantage over SMF of having lower cost connectors; its wider core requires less mechanical precision.
+MMF has the advantage over SMF of having lower-cost connectors; its wider core requires less mechanical precision.

-The 10GBASE-SR transmitter is implemented with a VCSEL which is low cost and low power.
-OM3 and OM4 optical cabling is sometimes described as laser optimized because they have been designed to work with VCSELs.
+The 10GBASE-SR transmitter is implemented with a VCSEL, which is low cost and low power.
+OM3 and OM4 optical cabling are sometimes described as laser optimized because they have been designed to work with VCSELs.
 10GBASE-SR delivers the lowest cost, lowest power and smallest form factor optical modules.

 There is a lower cost, lower power variant sometimes referred to as 10GBASE-SRL (10GBASE-SR lite).
 This is inter-operable with 10GBASE-SR but only has a reach of 100 meters.

 10GBASE-LR

 10GBASE-LR (long reach) is a port type for single-mode fiber and uses 1310 nm lasers.
 Its 64b/66b PCS is defined in IEEE 802.3 Clause 49 and its PMD sublayer in Clause 52.
 It delivers serialized data at a line rate of 10.3125 GBd.

 The 10GBASE-LR transmitter is implemented with a Fabry–Pérot or distributed feedback laser (DFB).
-DFB lasers are more expensive than VCSELs but their high power and longer wavelength allow efficient coupling into the small core of single-mode fiber over greater distances.
+DFB lasers are more expensive than VCSELs, but their high power and longer wavelength allow efficient coupling into the small core of single-mode fiber over greater distances.

 10GBASE-LR maximum fiber length is 10 kilometers, although this will vary depending on the type of single-mode fiber used.

 10GBASE-LRM

 10GBASE-LRM, (long reach multi-mode) originally specified in IEEE 802.3aq is a port type for multi-mode fiber and uses 1310 nm lasers.
 Its 64b/66b PCS is defined in IEEE 802.3 Clause 49 and its PMD sublayer in Clause 68.
 It delivers serialized data at a line rate of 10.3125 GBd.
 10GBASE-LRM uses electronic dispersion compensation (EDC) for receive equalization.

-10GBASE-LRM allows distances up to 220 m on FDDI-grade multi-mode fiber and the same 220m maximum reach on OM1, OM2 and OM3 fiber types.
+10GBASE-LRM allows distances up to 220 m on FDDI-grade multi-mode fiber and the same 220 m maximum reach on OM1, OM2 and OM3 fiber types.
 10GBASE-LRM reach is not quite as far as the older 10GBASE-LX4 standard.
 Some 10GBASE-LRM transceivers also allow distances up to 300 m on standard single-mode fiber (SMF, G.652), however this is not part of the IEEE or MSA specification.
 To ensure that specifications are met over FDDI-grade, OM1 and OM2 fibers, the transmitter should be coupled through a mode conditioning patch cord.
 No mode conditioning patch cord is required for applications over OM3 or OM4.